 Sprinkler design requirements come from a robust set of fire test data that has set the standard of how we should be positioning in-rack sprinklers.
 Here are a couple of tips to position them properly:

-- Make sure to arrange the in-rack sprinkler and piping in a way that is safe from any mechanical damage caused by a potential forklift accident.
+- Make sure to arrange the in-rack sprinkler and piping to protect from any mechanical damage caused by a potential forklift accident.
 While ensuring that the sprinklers are protected, it is still vital that the sprinklers are in a location where the water can be discharged as intended.
 To learn more about common forklift accidents in the warehouse, read this.

 - Wherever in-rack sprinklers are needed, ensure the deflector is positioned at or just below the bottom of a horizontal brace member.